Fastidious organism

 A fastidious organism is any organism that has complex or particular nutritional requirements.
 In other words, a fastidious organism will only grow when specific nutrients are included in its medium.
 The more restrictive term fastidious microorganism is used in microbiology to describe microorganisms that will grow only if special nutrients are present in their culture medium.
 Thus fastidiousness is often practically defined as being difficult to culture, by any method yet tried.

 Examples

 An example of a fastidious bacterium is Neisseria gonorrhoeae, which requires blood or hemoglobin and several amino acids and vitamins to grow.
-Other examples include Campylobacter spp. and Helicobacter spp., which are capnophilic – require elevated CO_{2} – among other requirements.
+Other examples include Campylobacter spp. and Helicobacter spp., which are capnophilic – require elevated – among other requirements.
 Fastidious organisms are not inherently "weak"—they can flourish and thrive in their particular ecological niche with its particular nutrients, temperature, and absence of competitors, and they can be quite difficult to kill off.
 But they are difficult to culture simply because it is difficult to accurately simulate their natural milieu in a culture medium.
 For example, Treponema pallidum is not easy to culture, yet it is resilient in its preferred environment, being difficult to eradicate from all tissues of a person with syphilis.